The Holy Trinity in the Life of the Church

 William Harmless, SJ, Creighton University

 "It is said that most Christians don't understand the connection between what they believe and how they live.
-But it is not just what we believe, but in whom we believe--God the Father, Son, and Holy Spirit--that should inform everything we do in worship, life, and ministry.
+This claim is often true enough, but we need to replace the word 'what' with the phrase 'in whom.'
+It is not just what we believe, but our faith in God the Father, Son, and Holy Spirit that should--and does--inform everything we do in worship, life, and ministry.
 For those seeking to answer the question of how our life in the church and the world grows out of our faith in the Trinity, this book--written by scholars who have listened carefully to those in the early church who were most concerned to make this connection--provides food for deep thought and reflection.
 It is a pleasure to recommend it."

 Donald Fairbairn, Robert E. Cooley Professor of Early Christianity, Gordon-Conwell Theological Seminary; author of Life in the Trinity